 Despite your skill level, Arduino Create features in-depth guided flows to help easily configure online services like the Web Editor and Cloud.
 There’ll even be an additional learning component via Arduino’s popular educational program program in the near future that will spark collaboration between teachers and their students.

-The Arduino Web Editor allows you to write code and upload sketches to any Arduino and Genuino board from your web browser (we recommend Chrome, but you can also use Firefox, Safari and Edge) after installing a simple plug-in.
+The Arduino Web Editor allows you to write code and upload sketches to any Arduino and Genuino board from your web browser (we recommend Chrome, but you can also use Firefox, Safari and Edge.
+Chrome OS is also supported!) after installing a simple plug-in.
 It is hosted online, therefore it will always be up-to-date with the latest features and will always support any new board of the Arduino ecosystem.

 The IDE allows you to write code and save it to the cloud (making it accessible from any device).
 It also detects automatically any Arduino and Genuino board connected to your PC, and configure itself accordingly.
 All the libraries available in the Library Manager (the repository of all community-generated libraries) are automatically detected, no need to install anything to get your code to compile.
 You can even import your Sketchbook via a .zip file!
 What’s more, sharing a sketch is now as easy as sharing a link.